Affidavit of Title - Explained

 Affidavit of title is the oath document, specifying the seller as the actual owner of the title of the property.

-A Little More on What is an Affidavit of Title
+How is an Affidavit of Title Used?

 Affidavit of title is a legal document that states the seller owns the property and he is not under the bankruptcy proceedings.
 This document also explains the circumstances of potential legal issues related to the property or its owner.
 The Affidavit of Title protects the buyer from existing or potential legal issues faced by the seller.
 Every state has its own ownership policy though, yet the main elements of Affidavit of the title include: